 For all the inputs listed above, the amount required per hour

 The type of combustor, such as gasifier, underfeed stokers, fluidized bed boilers, etc.

 The efficiency when converting biomass into energy

 The dimensions of the system (ie: 3 x 2 x 4 m)

-The biomass demonstration center includes: 4 gasifiers with different primary fuel and technology modifications; two of them are manufactured in India, combo-40 and PG-45; Auxiliary equipment for the preparation of biomass: pre-treatment includes driers and compactors for briquetting; Water scrubbing used for cleaning of synthesis gases (one of the gasification technologies); A motor with internal combustion, loaned by the company Cummins.
+The biomass demonstration center consists of 4 gasifiers with different primary fuel and technology modifications.
+Two of them are manufactured in India: combo-40 and PG-45.
+The center also carries auxiliary equipment for the preparation of biomass, consisting of pre-treatment equipment including driers and compactors for briquetting as well as water scrubbing for the cleaning of synthesis gases (one of the gasification technologies) and a motor with internal combustion, loaned by the company Cummins.